anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 To exit the Pkg REPL-mode, simply backspace once to re-enter the Julia REPL.

-You only have to run this command once on your machine.
+You only have to run this (whichever method you choose) once on your machine.

 Mimi-PAGE also requires the Distributions, DataFrames, CSVFiles, Query, and Missings packages.